 Consider the Last Time You Had Your Chimney Swept

 If you’ve had your chimney swept in the last year and have the receipt from a professional backing it up, then you’ll be fine when you put your home on the market.
 However, if it’s been over a year since you’ve had it swept, you’ll want to add this task to your list.
 Chimney sweeps will inspect the entire chimney from the flues to the caps, and will let you know if there are any issues that need to be addressed.
 Let them know that your intention is to sell the house and they’ll know to look at the elements that home inspectors and potential buyers will be interested in.

 Make the Fireplaces Visible

 If you’ve boxed up your fireplaces because you don’t use them, you’ll want to make them visible when selling your home.
-Just be sure that you call in the chimney sweeps to make sure that there aren’t any animals in the vacant chimney and that it is properly cleaned for the showings.
+Hire a chimney sweep before you sell your home just be sure that you call in the chimney sweeps to make sure that there aren’t any animals in the vacant chimney and that it is properly cleaned for the showings.
 Many chimney sweep services will include small repairs around the chimney on the exterior and interior, so be sure you ask how far they can extend their work.

 Decide if Having a Fire Would Add to the Ambiance

 Fireplaces add a sense of aesthetic beauty and comfort to a home, especially if you’re selling a home when it is cool out.
 If you do want to have a fire when you are showing your home, make sure that you continue to use all of the safety features like a screen to protect your floor from embers shooting out.
 You can also take extra steps and keep clean and attractive tools for stoking the fire to add to the attraction of the mantle.

 Learn How a Chimney Sweep Could Add Value to the Sale